-A recent peer-reviewed article29 presents a quantification, monitoring, reporting and verification framework that uses periodic monitoring (such as satellites, aircraft-based measurements, or drones) along with continuous monitoring of emissions to reconcile measurements with inventory estimates.
-The framework also considers intermittent emissions, which may have high intra-day variability.30 A quantification, monitoring, reporting and verification program with up to two phases is outlined:
+A peer-reviewed article published in 2022 presents a quantification, monitoring, reporting, and verification framework that uses periodic monitoring (such as satellites, aircraft-based measurements, or drones) along with continuous monitoring of emissions to reconcile measurements with inventory estimates.
+The framework also considers intermittent emissions, which may have high intra-day variability.
+A quantification, monitoring, reporting, and verification program with up to two phases is outlined:

-- The first phase uses monthly, systematic detection surveys (which consider all emission sources, not just leaks) or periodic, aerial, or drone-based measurements.
-The addition of audio, visual and olfactometry surveys, Method 21 or other techniques are used to capture intermittent emissions. - Over time, a second phase is launched using continuous monitoring solutions to capture intermittent or short-duration events, providing real-time verification of large events that may be missed by periodic monitoring.
+- The first phase uses monthly, systematic detection surveys (which consider all emission sources, not just leaks) or periodic, aerial- or drone-based measurements.
+The addition of audio, visual, and olfactometry surveys, United States Environmental Protection Agency (US EPA) Method 21 or other techniques are used to capture intermittent emissions. - Over time, a second phase is launched using continuous monitoring solutions to capture intermittent or short-duration events, providing real-time verification of large events that may be missed by periodic monitoring.